RAE-NWM: Navigation World Model in Dense Visual Representation Space: Experiments

 To identify long-horizon action controllability from the error accumulation inherent in sequential rollout, we first perform a direct prediction experiment.
 Instead of iteratively generating intermediate frames, we predict specific future observations directly at 4-second and 16-second horizons based on aggregated action sequences.
 Table~\ref{tab:future_prediction} demonstrates that NWM degrades significantly across perceptual and semantic metrics at the 16-second mark.
 As qualitatively shown in Figure~\ref{fig:qualitative}a, NWM produces observations that deviate substantially from the ground truth, whereas RAE-NWM preserves much higher geometric fidelity.

 Building upon this direct controllability, we further evaluate open-loop generation quality using sequential rollout predictions.
 Given initial observations and ground-truth action sequences, the model iteratively generates 16-second future trajectories at 4 FPS on unseen test data.
 Figure~\ref{fig:all_metrics_comparison} shows the temporal evaluation on the SACSoN dataset, alongside the qualitative example provided earlier in Figure~\ref{fig:intro_compare}.
 Figure~\ref{fig:qualitative}b expands this qualitative evaluation to sequential rollouts on the RECON and SCAND datasets.
 Both the continuous rollout curves and these visualizations demonstrate that RAE-NWM maintains strong temporal stability and structural consistency over extended horizons.
+We further inspect rollouts beyond the 16-second horizon and observe smooth LPIPS increases from 16s to 32s on SACSoN, RECON, and SCAND: 0.387$\rightarrow$0.438, 0.458$\rightarrow$0.517, and 0.523$\rightarrow$0.614, respectively, indicating gradual degradation rather than abrupt collapse.
+The larger increase on SCAND suggests that moving-agent scenes remain more challenging for long-horizon rollout.
 To rule out the possibility that this performance is an artifact of the pre-trained RAE decoder, we compute the DINO patch distance directly in the token space against the ground truth (Figure~\ref{fig:metrics_dino}).
 The lower error in this uncompressed representation space confirms the capacity of the model to produce accurate structural predictions.